tarwn/lessthandot-hugo/blogs/content/posts/2012-11-28-java-training-day-3.md

 Weekends are best.

-Who wrote that&#8230;Monday is my favorite day 🙂
+Who wrote that…Monday is my favorite day 🙂

-That is it for today&#8230;tomorrow we will start on generics which of course in java is just syntactic sugar unlike in c#, java uses a technique called erasure&#8230;..the generic type is erased at runtime
+That is it for today…tomorrow we will start on generics which of course in java is just syntactic sugar unlike in c#, java uses a technique called erasure…..the generic type is erased at runtime

 From the Java docs